Crispus of Chalcedon

 Saint Crispus of Chalcedon was a bishop of Chalcedon.
 He is mentioned in First Corinthians 1:14.
-He was a ruler of the Jewish Synagogue at Corinth, He and his household were converted to Christianity by Paul of Tarsus (Acts 18:8).
+He was a ruler of the Jewish Synagogue at Corinth, and was converted to Christianity by Paul of Tarsus (Acts 18:8).
 He was baptized by Paul in Corinth, Greece.
 He later served as Bishop of Chalcedon.
-He was martyred for his faith.

 Crispus' feast day is October 4 and he is counted among the Seventy disciples in the Eastern Orthodox Church.